GPN87/credit-risk-classification/report-template.md

   * The model predicted 18,679 of the 18,759 'healthy' loans, a recall rate of 99.57%

   * Predictive performance for 'risky' loan detection was somewhat lower, with combined precision and recall (f1) score of 88.36%
-  * Of all 638 risky predictions, 558 were correct, and 80 were False Positive, representing a precision rate of 89.28%
+  * Of all 638 'risky' predictions, 558 were correct, and 80 were False Positive, representing a precision rate of 89.28%
-  * Of the 625 risky loans, 558 were detected, representing a recall of 89.25%
+  * Of the 625 'risky' loans, 558 were detected, representing a recall of 89.25%

-* The discrepancy between the macro avg f1 score (93.98%) and the weighted-avg f1 score (99.25) suggests that the distribution of labels is lopsided.
+* The discrepancy between the macro avg f1 score (93.98%) and the weighted-avg f1 score (99.25%) suggests that the distribution of labels is lopsided.
 For this reason, a second model was built with oversampled data.